pychap/Launch_school/Study_notes_03.md

 # Study notes 03
 -------------
-check to see if input is an integer
+Using Regex to check to see if input is an integer
 ```ruby
 def integer?(string)
   /^\d+$/.match(string)